Flag Football Rules

 Scoring

-- Touchdown: 6 points (the player must fully cross the goal line with the ball).
+- Touchdown: 6 points (the ball must break the plane of the goal line).

 - Teams have 3 downs to reach midfield and another 3 downs to reach the end zone.